-The Loremaster was sitting under Sionis’ umbrella, feasting on a fish fillet that the mage had graciously cooked up for him from his fine selection of catches.
-The fish was white and flaky, but the Loremaster wished he had some seasoning to go with it.
+Vestria was sitting under Sionis’ umbrella, feasting on a fish fillet that the Flamecaller had graciously cooked up for her from his fine selection of catches.
+The fish was white and flaky, but Vestria wished she had some seasoning to go with it.

-Of course, the fish was only the second most important thing on his mind.
+Of course, the fish was only the second most important thing on her mind.

-“So, I’m thinking this over,” he said, chewing on a particularly large chunk of fish meat, hoping he had successfully pulled out all of the bones.
+“So, I’m thinking this over,” she said, chewing on a particularly large chunk of fish meat, hoping she had successfully pulled out all of the bones.
 “You asked Evanor about the name of the wand, which means she probably named the wand Iliera because of you.”

 Sionis, still in his chair, shrugged casually and threw his line back in the water.

 “Then to think that Lady Sonea and Evanor are the same person?
 I mean, wow.
 That’s weird right.
-She taught you everything she knew, and she knew as she taught you exactly who you would go up to be.
+She taught you everything she knew, and she knew as she taught you exactly who you would grow up to be.
 That’s trippy, right.
-She had to know you were going to save her life later, in Northrend, and she couldn’t like… say anything.”
+She had to know you were going to save her life later, in the frozen realm, and she couldn’t like… say anything.”